Free Will in Ancient Thought

 How does the προαίρεσις determine our behavior?

 We have an ultimate end: to live a good life.
 To achieve this end, we have to assent to impulsive impressions.
-These assents are a more specific form of a choosing that has already taken place when we assent to an impression that something is good or that something is bad.
-So, when I assent to the impression that my death is bad, I am choosing to dispose myself to making subsequent choices to forestall my death.
+When I assent to the impression that my death is bad, I dispose myself to making assents to forestall my death.
 Suppose that I got the impression from talking with my doctor that I will die soon unless I get more exercise.
-This impression is impulsive for me because I believe my death is bad.
-My belief that my death is bad, further, disposes me to choose to assent to the impression I get from my doctor so that I can try to forestall my death by exercising more.
+This impression is impulsive for me because I believe my death is bad, and this belief that my death is bad disposes me to assent to the impression I get from my doctor so that I can try to forestall my death by exercising more.

 Why does my belief that death is bad dispose me to assent the impression I got from my doctor?